Category: Musings

 I don’t want to say it out loud because I don’t want to bring certain things into being, but these are the feelings I have a fascination for.
 Some kind of something, some change, some shift, some upheaval to the routine, an opportunity to experience life differently, a change.
 A turning point.
 A liminal point.

-I like to think about how superstitious animals might be about things like this.
+I like to think about how superstitious animals might be about events and things like this.
 Why did the whole world suddenly change in this inexplicable way – things all seem the same, but the light is different.
 We feel different.

 I like to think of what sense they try to make of it.
 What were the signs that brought this change on – the weather?
 The thing that happened earlier — what??
 How do we predict it next time?
 Do they have a sense of foreboding, or is it more like, ok, that’s weird.
 But whatever.
-Like walking in on someone who is standing in their house doing what appears to be nbothing in the dark.
-What are they doing.

 Or maybe for them it’s more like, in animal form, of course, am I tripping?
 Didn’t this all happen at a different time yesterday?
 No?
 I don’t remember.
 Ok, whatever.

 I like to think of them unbound, but mapped out by the borders that shape out our lives, our driveways, our sidewalks, and lawns we don’t really walk on.
-I like to imagine how they perceive our backyards, not as individual enclosed rectangles of arranged space, but instead swaths of long patches of backyardness, strips of green spaces, punctuated by gridlocked fences and other random backyard things, this one with a small rectangular artificial pond, and this one with – is that thing a tent?
+I like to imagine how they perceive our backyards, not as individual enclosed rectangles of arranged space, but instead swaths of long patches of backyardness, patterns, strips of green spaces, punctuated by gridlocked fences and other random backyard things, this one with a small rectangular artificial pond, and this one with… is that thing a tent?
 While this one still had the most social tree.

-But when it comes to the wildlife, freedom inevitably evolves in reality, for I am never that far away from the dark.
+But when it comes to the wildlife, the concept of freedom inevitably evolves to its reality, for I am never that far away from the dark.
 I don’t like to think of a life foraging in the winter.
 Then the freedom doesn’t seem free at all.
 No, I don’t like to think of that at all for the birds and animals, even though this winter wasn’t so bad for the cold as other winters have been.
-For I tap into those moments of a trapped experience, trapped by pain, trapped by circumstance, where time crawls its slowest, when you think you cannot bear it a moment longer, and yet you must, you have to, you do.

 I felt the misery deeply for no other reason of the sheer irritability of one swan, and the biting cold of the time I observed it.
 Everything about this swan said unhappy.
 I’ve never seen an animal in the world that just seemed so… cantankerous.
 That’s a hard winter.

-I remember watching the ducks and geese fly in from all around at this time of day/night, the time of almost dark where everything was so blue and close.
+I remember watching the ducks and geese fly in from all around at this time of day/night, the time of almost-dark where everything was so blue and close.
 Honking and calling, the birds came skidding down from the sky into the water from wherever they scattered to during the day.
 The birds would collect together in the water over the period of a maybe a half an hour around a boat slip at Bond Head or some such place like that somewhere on the edge of Lake Ontario, in the dead of winter.

 There would be two, maybe three swans in the large bird group that consisted mostly of mostly ducks and Canadian geese.
-I found it interesting they huddled together.
+I found it interesting that they huddled together.
 We sat there with our canned drinks in the car sipping with the sun dipping even lower and lower beneath the edge of earth minute by minute.
-We watched them and we drank, for we too were in a liminal space of time, we were in a kind of betweening of here and there of both in time and space and life.
+We watched them and we drank, for we too were in a liminal space of time, we were in a kind of inbetweening of here and there of both in time and space and life.

 The aggravated swan took a dislike to one of the mallard mandrake ducks huddling nearby, and took to snatching at its chest feathers, plucking them out.
 I imagined that was a sensitive spot on a duck for a plucking, particularly in the freezing cold.
 Back the fuck up, duck.